samuellucasrodrigues/CY2/README.md

 ## 📄 Licença

 Este projeto está sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.

 ---